samrudhi03/country-risk-analyser/README.md

 ## The Business Problem

 Country risk assessment is a critical function in asset management and investment banking.
-Traditionally, analysts manually review macroeconomic indicators across dozens of countries — a process that is time-consuming, inconsistent across teams, and difficult to scale.
+Traditionally, analysts manually review macroeconomic indicators across dozens of countries - a process that is time-consuming, inconsistent across teams, and difficult to scale.

 This project demonstrates how a structured LLM pipeline can automate the generation of country risk assessments from raw economic data, producing analyst-ready outputs in seconds rather than hours.

+---

+## About

+Built to demonstrate practical LLM application to financial risk data workflows - specifically how large language models can augment analyst workflows by generating structured, auditable country risk insights from raw macroeconomic indicators.
+Demonstrated across 12 representative economies spanning high, medium, and low risk profiles, with architecture designed to scale to full IMF WEO coverage of 190+ countries.

 ---